pk-sarker/data_structures-algorithms/searching/Searching.md

 is, the algorithm discovers all vertices at distance *k* from s before discovering any vertices at distance *k+1*.

+To keep track of progress, breadth-first search colors each vertex *white*, *gray*, or *black*.
+All vertices start out *white* and may later become *gray* and then *black*.
+A vertex is discovered the first time it is encountered during the search, at which time it becomes nonwhite. *Gray* and *black* vertices, therefore, have been discovered, but breadth-first search distinguishes between them to ensure that the search proceeds in a breadth-first manner.

+If *(u,v)* ∈ *E* and vertex *u* is *black*, then vertex *v* is either *gray* or *black*; that is, all vertices adjacent to *black* vertices have been discovered. *Gray* vertices may have some adjacent *white* vertices; they represent the frontier between discovered and undiscovered vertices

 ```
 BFS(G, s)
 1 for each vertex u ∈ G.V - {s}